cs-uob/COMS20012/docs/labs/LAB1.md

 # Lab 1: Understanding Assembly Code

+**Remote Access:** If you cannot run the lab on your local machine, you may want to use the Linux Lab Machine remotely.
+To do so follow [the online instructions](https://uob.sharepoint.com/sites/itservices/SitePages/fits-engineering-linux-x2go.aspx).
+If you experience difficulty contact IT service.

 ## 1. Setting up Vagrant
 As you will be using Vagrant for you VM management though out your unit, lets learn how to setup a VM with Vagrant. \[We assume that Vagrant and VirtualBox VVM is already installed on your host machine.
 If not, contact IT.\]
 1. On your host machine, open a terminal in you home directory (or whatever directory you are asigned which has good memory).
 Make a directory `mkdir CS_vagrant`